 Web App metrics

-Now you know how to enable and manage your Web App.
-You can start letting attendees know they can join the Web App!
+Now you know how to activate and manage your Web App, and you can start telling attendees how to join the Web App!

 Questions?
 Chat Us or Email firstname.lastname@example.org